The .303 Savage

 Standard American factory loads for the .303 Savage drove a round nose 190 grain, .311" diameter bullet at a muzzle velocity (MV) of 1980 fps and muzzle energy of 1650 ft. lbs.
 The 200 yard figures were 1440 fps and 875 ft. lbs.
 The midrange trajectory (maximum rise) of this load was 1.3" over 100 yards, 6.2" over 200 yards and 15.5" over 300 yards.

-Reloads can equal, but not significantly surpass, the factory offerings if they are kept within the SAAMI limit.
-The reloader has many more bullets to choose from, however, from approximately 100 grains to 200 grains.
+Reloads can equal, but not significantly surpass, the traditional factory offerings if they are kept within the SAAMI limit.
+However, the reloader has more bullet weights and styles from which to choose.

-Note: The complete article about the .303 Savage can be found in its entirety on the Rifle Cartridge Page.
+Note: The complete article about the .303 Savage can be found in its entirety on the Rifle Cartridges page.

 Copyright 2004, 2016 by Chuck Hawks.
 All rights reserved.